vaginessa/dns-wiki/FAQ.md

 > If you have any question, please leave a message in the [XDA AFWall+ forum thread](http://forum.xda-developers.com/showthread.php?t=1957231).

-**Please do not ask questions using GitHub issues!** Because GitHub issues are for bug reports and feature requests.
+**If possible please do not ask questions using GitHub issues report!** Because GitHub issues are designed for bug reports and feature requests.

 <a name="FAQ40"></a>
 ##### (40) Is there a BusyBox solution that doesn't need root?